the3deer/android-3D-model-viewer/README.md

     adb shell am start -n org.andresoviedo.dddmodel2/org.andresoviedo.app.model3D.MainActivity
 ```

 * Open the application.
 You should see a menu.
-From there you can load some demos or load your own model
+From there you can load models
-* Once the scenario is loaded, pinch and rotate to see the 3D scene from another perspective.
+* Once the model is rendered, pinch and rotate to see the 3D scene from another perspective.

 Screenshot